wwng2333/beszel-docs/en/guide/install-agent.md

 ### Why host network mode?

-The agent must use host network mode to access network interface stats, which automatically exposes the port.
+The agent must use host network mode to access network interface metrics, which automatically exposes the port.
 Change the port using an environment variable if needed.

-If you don't need network stats, remove that line from the compose file and map the port manually.
+If you don't need network stats, you can remove that line from the compose file and map the port manually.

 :::